Coconut: Fossil history

-The evolutionary history and fossil distribution of Cocos nucifera and other members of the tribe Cocoseae is more ambiguous than modern-day dispersal and distribution, with its ultimate origin and pre-human dispersal still unclear.
-There are currently two major viewpoints on the origins of the genus Cocos, one in the Indo-Pacific, and another in South America.
-The vast majority of Cocos-like fossils have been recovered generally from only two regions in the world: New Zealand and west-central India.
-However, like most palm fossils, Cocos-like fossils are still putative, as they are usually difficult to identify.

-The earliest Cocos-like fossil to be found was Cocos zeylandica, a fossil species described as small fruits, around 3.5 cm × 1.3 to 2.5 cm in size, recovered from the Miocene (~23 to 5.3 million years ago) of New Zealand in 1926.
-Since then, numerous other fossils of similar fruits were recovered throughout New Zealand from the Eocene, Oligocene, and possibly the Holocene.
-But research on them is still ongoing to determine their phylogenetic affinities.
-Endt & Hayward (1997) have noted their resemblance to members of the South American genus Parajubaea, rather than Cocos, and propose a South American origin.
-One study, however, suggests that their diversity in New Zealand indicate that they evolved endemically, rather than being introduced to the islands by long-distance dispersal.
-In west-central India, numerous fossils of Cocos-like fruits, leaves, and stems have been recovered from the Deccan Traps.
+The vast majority of Cocos-like fossils have been recovered from only two regions in the world: New Zealand and west-central India.
+However, Cocos-like fossils are still putative, as they are difficult to identify.
+The earliest Cocos-like fossil to be found was C. zeylandica, a fossil species with small fruits, around 3.5 cm × 1.3 to 2.5 cm in size, from the Miocene (~23 to 5.3 million years ago) of New Zealand.
+Since then, numerous other fossils of similar fruits of uncertain affinity have been found in New Zealand from the Eocene, Oligocene, and possibly the Holocene.
+In the Deccan Traps of west-central India, numerous fossils of Cocos-like fruits, leaves, and stems have been found.
 They include morphotaxa like Palmoxylon sundaran, Palmoxylon insignae, and Palmocarpon cocoides.
 Cocos-like fossils of fruits include Cocos intertrappeansis, Cocos pantii, and Cocos sahnii.
-They also include fossil fruits that have been tentatively identified as modern Cocos nucifera.
-These include two specimens named Cocos palaeonucifera and Cocos binoriensis, both dated by their authors to the Maastrichtian–Danian of the early Tertiary (70 to 62 million years ago).
-C. binoriensis has been claimed by their authors to be the earliest known fossil of Cocos nucifera.
+Some have been tentatively identified as modern C. nucifera.
+These include two specimens named C. palaeonucifera and C. binoriensis, both dated by their authors to the Maastrichtian–Danian of the early Tertiary (70 to 62 million years ago).
+C. binoriensis has been claimed to be the earliest known fossil of C. nucifera.